HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Routing & Navigation/Lazy Loading Strategy.md

 ## Introduction

-This document provides a comprehensive analysis of the lazy loading strategy implemented in the Maya Platform frontend application.
+This document provides a comprehensive analysis of the lazy loading strategy implemented in the MayaWork frontend application.
 The application leverages Vue 3, Vue Router, and Vite to achieve efficient code splitting and on-demand component loading.
 Although direct access to certain route configuration files was limited during analysis, the overall architecture and implementation patterns can be inferred from the available codebase structure, build configuration, and standard Vue/Vite practices.

 The primary goal of lazy loading in this context is to improve initial page load performance by splitting the application bundle into smaller chunks that are loaded only when needed—specifically when navigating to a particular route.